 Programs and Services

-Hyperbaric Oxygen Therapy: The Key to Healing Faster and a Better Quality of Life
+Hyperbaric Oxygen Therapy: The key to advancing healing and improving quality of life

 Chronic conditions, non-healing wounds, radiation damage, and other injuries take their toll on quality of life.
-HyOx Medical Treatment Center works to help restore health, function and quality of life by administering the healing power of hyperbaric oxygen therapy.
-Delivered with compassionate care and expertise at two Metro Atlanta locations, our ultimate goal is acheiving the best possible outcome for each and every patient.
+HyOx Medical Treatment Center works to help restore health, function and quality of life by administering the healing power of hyperbaric oxygen therapy with its hyperbaric, wound care and rehabilitation services in Georgia.
+Clinical services are delivered with compassionate care and expertise at two Metro Atlanta locations featuring large, multi-patient chambers with our ultimate goal of acheiving the best possible outcome for each and every patient.

 HyOx takes life’s key ingredient — oxygen (O2) — and prescribes it as a drug with a customized treatment protocol designed for each patient to promote healing and fight infection.
-This added evidence-based therapy, in addition to other prescribed medications, physical therapy and other procedures, helps provide the multi-modality approach needed to help difficult to treat patients heal.
+This added evidence-based therapy, in addition to other prescribed medications, physical therapy and other procedures, helps HyOx board certified physicians provide the multi-modality clinical services and programs needed to help difficult to treat patients heal.

 By delivering 100 percent oxygen to oxygen-starved tissue, hyperbaric oxygen therapy can help: